Frequently Asked Questions

 Do you accept insurance?

-At this time, I only accept UHC and HMSA.
+At this time, I only accept United HealthCare (UHC) and Hawaii's HMSA.
 I can offer you a receipt (also referred to by insurance companies as a "Superbill") to submit for reimbursement if you have out-of-network benefit coverage.

 Can my insurance cover at least part of the fee?

-Most likely!
+Possibly!
 If you have health insurance you may have out-of-network mental health coverage.
 If you do, here is how it would work.
-At the time of your session you would pay for your service ($120 for 60-minutes) directly to Sensitive Soul Therapy.
+At the time of your session you would pay for your service ($160 for 60-minutes) directly to Sensitive Soul Therapy.
 At the end of each month I will provide you with a receipt that you submit to your insurance company.

 If there is a deductible, the insurance company will apply the amount you paid to that number.
 If you have met your deductible, or there is no deductible, the insurance company will reimburse you for some or all of your session fees.